-Trauma-informed care is also something that does not solely exist between therapists and clients; paraprofessional staff, including direct support staff (DSPs), can implement and make use of trauma-informed care when working with persons served.
+Trauma-informed care is also something that does not solely exist between therapists and clients.
+Paraprofessional staff, including direct support professionals (DSPs), can implement and make use of trauma-informed care when working with persons served.
 Organizations that implement trauma-informed practices with their DSPs see considerable benefits, including increased staff consistency in carrying out person-centered planning activities, decreased use of restraints and seclusion interventions, and an increased ability among staff to support clients with known trauma histories.

 DPSs and other staff at your organization can also greatly benefit from trauma-informed practices.
 Sometimes the work of supporting individuals with IDD itself can be traumatizing; one study found that 25% of DSPs in community settings were exposed to acts of aggression nearly every day.
 DSPs are also more likely to have a history of trauma—over 75% of DSPs have experienced at least one adverse childhood experience, while 30% have experienced four or more.

 TIC places a heavy emphasis on employee health and wellbeing, since reducing burnout and compassion fatigue has a direct impact on the wellbeing of persons served.
 Promoting strategies to support staff and build resilience can help mitigate some of the poor outcomes of experiencing vicarious trauma while on the job.
 Ultimately, these strategies also help improve employee’s job satisfaction and have a hand in reducing employee turnover.